The clever 3D video techniques disrupting social feeds

 Ever viewed an advert where a short clip ‘pops’ out of an Instagram or Facebook frame?
 This 3d frame effect takes a frame and layers a still or video on top.
 This drives click through rates up by five-fold.
 This pop out effect is also used in shoppable photo ads too.

-As your video content strategy evolves in 2020, don’t forget it’s not all about coming up with a funny creative.
+As your video content strategy evolves, don’t forget it’s not all about coming up with a funny creative.
 By all means, make the opening shot count.
 But to really get noticed, deliver your video content in different formats that perform well for each social channel.
 Not all styles work for every platform, so don’t forget to test and optimise during your campaigns.

 Animated text between objects